icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

     * The [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) has performed identity assurance to a particular level

-* **Transient, time-bounded** properties known to Open Energy, such as:
+* **Transient, time-bounded** properties known to the Trust Framework, such as:

     * The [Data Consumer](../glossary.md#term-Data-Consumer) is a member of a particular scheme, group, or consortium (e.g. a two-year academic research project under a particular named grant)

     * The [Data Consumer](../glossary.md#term-Data-Consumer) has signed a particular document on a particular date (e.g. documentation of a research partnership)

 When defining an access rule, [Data Providers](../glossary.md#term-Data-Provider) will also be required to confirm whether the rule is definitive or indicative.
 Definitive rules stipulate that a [Data Consumer](../glossary.md#term-Data-Consumer) satisfying the stated conditions will be given access.
+Indicative rules stipulate that a [Data Consumer](../glossary.md#term-Data-Consumer) satisfying the stated conditions may be given access, but there may also be other conditions (e.g. the existence of a payment or bilateral agreement) that must be confirmed by the Data Provider outside the Trust Framework before access is granted.
-Indicative rules stipulate that a [Data Consumer](../glossary.md#term-Data-Consumer) satisfying the stated conditions may be given access, but there may also be other conditions (e.g. the existence of a payment or bilateral agreement) that must be confirmed by the Data Provider outside the Open Energy ecosystem before access is granted.

 If access requests are refused, [Data Providers](../glossary.md#term-Data-Provider) must be able to demonstrate a justifiable reason for doing so.
-[Data Consumers](../glossary.md#term-Data-Consumer) can challenge access refusals through a dispute-resolution mechanism (part of the [OEGS](../glossary.md#term-Open-Energy-Governance-Service)) if this is required.
-Guidance regarding acceptable/unacceptable reasons for access refusal, the dispute-resolution mechanism, and [OEGS](../glossary.md#term-Open-Energy-Governance-Service) dispute-resolution processes will be developed and published in Phase 4 of the project.
+[Data Consumers](../glossary.md#term-Data-Consumer) can challenge access refusals through a dispute-resolution mechanism (part of the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service)) if this is required.
+Guidance regarding acceptable/unacceptable reasons for access refusal, the dispute-resolution mechanism, and [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) dispute-resolution processes will be developed and published in Phase 4 of the project.

 The flow of information associated with access control is shown below - this assumes the [Data Consumer](../glossary.md#term-Data-Consumer) has already acquired an access token from the authorization server.
 Access control and capability grants are processed on a